centerforaisafety/Intro_to_ML_Safety/Risk Decomposition/main.md

 In these situations, it is far more valuable to instead identify ways to reduce vulnerabilities, exposure, and hazards (and *then* futher prioritize, respond, and assess the hazard).
 We don't want to burn time getting a more precise estimate of the risk if it causes us to be unable to address it.

 [^1]: See [this paper](https://arxiv.org/abs/1811.11553) for an example of brittleness in AI image classifiers, who fail to classify rotated images
+[^2]: See part D, section 1.1: "Overview of findings and mitigations" of the [Technical GPT-4 report](https://arxiv.org/pdf/2303.08774.pdf) to see a broad overview of this